Sidharth Malhotra: Breakthrough and early commercial success (2012–2016)

 Keenly interested in pursuing a film career, Malhotra successfully auditioned for a film to be directed by Anubhav Sinha.
-However, the film was shelved, and he instead worked as an assistant director to Karan Johar on the 2010 film My Name Is Khan.
-In 2012, he made his film debut with Johar's teen drama Student of the Year alongside newcomers Varun Dhawan and Alia Bhatt.
-He was cast as Abhimanyu Singh, a scholarship student, who competes with his wealthy best friends to win an annual school championship.
-Film critic Rajeev Masand of CNN-IBN considered his performance to be "earnest", adding that he had "a pleasing presence".
-Student of the Year was a financial success, grossing ₹1.09 billion Worldwide.
-The film earned him several nominations including Filmfare Award for Best Male Debut and won him the Stardust Award for Breakthrough Performance – Male.
+However, the film was shelved, and he instead worked as an assistant director to Karan Johar on the 2010 film My Name Is Khan, where one of his fellow assistants was aspiring actor Varun Dhawan.
+Malhotra made his acting debut in Karan Johar's teen film Student of the Year (2012), alongside Varun Dhawan and Alia Bhatt.
+He portrayed Abhimanyu Singh, an ambitious scholarship student competing for the annual Student of the Year title.
+The film was a commercial success and earned Malhotra nominations for the Filmfare Award for Best Male Debut and other debut awards.